 1. Original fiction and writing tips

-- You can learn about my famous Hotel Stories, featuring the world’s most brilliant, unpredictable and occasionally homicidal hotel manager, Ms N; her beautiful but naive ally, Tatiana; and Ms N’s unique, hilarious methods of dealing with awkward hotel guests and, sometimes, colleagues.
+- Dip into my seven (so far) famous Hotel Stories, featuring the world’s most brilliant, unpredictable and occasionally homicidal hotel manager, Ms N; her beautiful but naive ally, Tatiana; and Ms N’s unique, hilarious methods of dealing with awkward hotel guests and, sometimes, colleagues.

-- Or, finally, you can see top tips about writing under Writing about Writing, for example 2 sets of brilliant tips on “how to write” (George Orwell vs Henry Miller); How to work better: 10 rules?
-Or not?; How to write: Orhan Pamuk; How to write – my own insights into creative processes, such as they are; the popular 7 tips for writing the perfect article (part 1 of 2) and even more popular The 4 elements of the perfect article: Nut-grafs & Cosmic Kickers (part 2 of 2)
+- You can see top tips about writing under Writing about Writing, for example 2 sets of brilliant tips on “how to write”; How to work better: 10 rules?
+Or not?; How to write: Orhan Pamuk; and my own thoughts on How to write.
+Finally, you may enjoy my two most popular blogs: 7 tips for writing the perfect article (part 1 of 2) and The 4 elements of the perfect article: Nut-grafs & Cosmic Kickers (part 2 of 2)

 I was prompted to start writing reviews by so enjoying the awesome Anthony Trollope that I felt I had to share him.
 I received a strong response, so thought I would try a few others.
-You can see them all – there are over 50 – or sample the list below:
+You can see them all or sample the list below: